sahilr2050/step-by-step-guide-generator/Readme.md

 ### Editing a Guide
 1. Click "View Created Guides" from the extension popup
 2. Select a guide to edit
-3. Use the editor to:
+3. Use the enhanced editor to:
-   - Edit step descriptions
+   - Edit step titles and descriptions with rich markdown support
+   - Use the EasyMDE toolbar for formatting (bold, italic, lists, links)
+   - Add categories and tags to organize your guides
-   - Add blur regions to screenshots
+   - Add blur regions to screenshots with automatic sensitive info detection
    - Reorder steps by dragging them in the sidebar
+   - Use undo/redo (Ctrl+Z/Ctrl+Y or toolbar buttons)
    - Delete unwanted steps

 ### Resuming a Guide